-If an Extraordinary Event in respect of the Index Basket occurs and is continuing on a day scheduled to be a day on which a Starting Index Basket Level or Ending Index Basket Level is to be determined, then, unless we elect to make an early payment of Alternative Variable Return, the date on which the Starting Index Basket Level and/or Ending Index Basket Level will be determined will be the earlier of (a) the next day which is an Exchange Day and on which there is no such Extraordinary Event and (b) the day which is the 20th Exchange Day following the Maturity Date.
-If an Extraordinary Event in respect of an Index occurs and is continuing on a day on which the Weighted Index Level of the Index (and in turn the Index Basket Level) is otherwise scheduled to be determined, such Weighted Index Level will be determined on the basis described under "The Index Basket - Date of Calculation of Index Basket Level".
-If the date on which the Ending Index Basket Level for the last Reset Period is to be determined is postponed due to an Extraordinary Event in respect of the Index Basket or one or more of the Indices, the payment of amounts owing under the

-Notes will be made on (a) the first Business Day after such Ending Index Basket Level is determined if the level of the Index Basket Level is calculated or determined by us, or (b) as soon as practicable after such date if the Index Basket Level is determined or confirmed by the Calculation Experts.
+If an Extraordinary Event occurs and is continuing on a day scheduled to be a day on which a Starting Level or Ending Level is to be determined, then, unless we elect to make an early payment of Alternative Variable Return, the date on which the Starting Level and/or Ending Level will be determined will be the earlier of (a) the next Exchange Day on which there is no such Extraordinary Event and (b) the fifth Exchange Day following the Maturity Date.
+If the date on which the Ending Level for the last Reset Period is to be determined is postponed due to an Extraordinary Event, the payment of amounts owing under the Notes will be made on (a) the first Business Day after such Ending Level is determined if the level of the Index is calculated or determined by u, or (b) as soon as practicable after such date if the level of the Index is determined or confirmed by the Calculation Experts.